urob/adv360-demo-config/readme.md

 This is a variation of the [official ZMK configuration](https://github.com/KinesisCorporation/Adv360-Pro-ZMK) for the Advantage 360 pro.
-It is intended to be a starting point for further customization.
+It contains a few tweaks that I find useful and may provide a good starting point for further customization.

 To build upon this configuration, simply fork [this repo](https://github.com/urob/adv360-demo-config) to your Github Account.
 The firmware